Holographic two-point functions of heavy operators revisited: Conclusions

 For the case $\Delta \sim N^2$ we have considered Schur polynomial operators (with number of boxes in the Young tableau of order $N^2$) on the CFT side, which correspond to Lin-Lunin-Maldacena bubbling geometries with circularly symmetric droplets.
-In this case we have evaluated the Type IIB supergravity on-shell pseudo-action and have encountered the similar phenomenon that the bulk term in the action vanishes and the only contribution comes from the boundary Gibbons-Hawking-York term.
-We have written down asymptotic expansion of the LLM metric near the boundary, evaluated regularized GHY term, and found out that it gives the correct behavior of the two-point function. this calculation provides us an intuition on where the coordinate dependence of the correlators comes from when one evaluates the on-shell action.
-An interesting question is whether it is possible to reproduce the normalization of the two-point functions from the supergravity calculation.
-Comparison with \cite{Gentle:2015ruo, IzquierdoGarcia:2025jyb, Kurlyand:2022vzv, Henneaux:1988gg} gives us an idea that the normalization might be recoverable by evaluating some topological terms in the action, but at the moment it is unclear what these topological terms should be.
+In this case we have evaluated the Type IIB supergravity on-shell pseudo-action and have encountered a similar phenomenon that the bulk term in the action vanishes and the only contribution comes from the boundary Gibbons-Hawking-York term.
+We have written down the asymptotic expansion of the LLM metric near the boundary, evaluated regularized GHY term, and found that it gives the correct behavior of the two-point function.
+This calculation provides us an intuition on where the coordinate dependence of the correlators comes from when one evaluates the on-shell action.
+An interesting question is whether it is possible to reproduce the normalization of the two-point functions from the supergravity calculation \cite{Gentle:2015ruo, IzquierdoGarcia:2025jyb, Kurlyand:2022vzv, Henneaux:1988gg}.
+It would be interesting to understand whether additional finite or topological terms in the renormalized ten-dimensional action can reproduce this normalization, but we do not address this problem here.

+It is also important to distinguish the ten-dimensional computation performed here from the lower-dimensional effective action obtained after Kaluza-Klein reduction.
+In the ten-dimensional type IIB pseudo-action the bulk contribution vanishes on-shell for the half-BPS LLM backgrounds: the Ricci scalar is zero and the self-duality of the five-form implies $F_5^2=0$.
+Hence the only contribution to the universal classical part of the answer comes from the regulated gravitational boundary term.
+This is the ten-dimensional analogue of the phenomenon encountered for giant gravitons, where the DBI and Wess-Zumino terms cancel on-shell and the two-point function is produced by the boundary contribution required by the variational problem.